whitneyburton/portfolios/20150814-ryan_asensio-m1.markdown

 Feedback I received from others includes that I need to be a better communicator while pairing.
 Next module, I will be sure to ask my pairing partners if I am communicating effectively.
 I think my biggest weakness is running with ideas before making sure the other party understands where it is going.
+On the other hand, people were very grateful for help troubleshooting that I gave on Sales Engine and other assignments.

 ### Playing a Part